Marie-Anne Paulze Lavoisier: Later life

-Paulze remarried Benjamin Thompson in 1804, following a four-year courtship and engagement; she was his second wife.
+Paulze married Benjamin Thompson in 1804, following a four-year courtship and engagement; she was his second wife.
 Thompson was born in Colonial Massachusetts in 1753 and was a veteran, as a loyalist, of the American Revolutionary War.
 In his youth, before becoming a merchant and soldier, he had attended lectures by Winthrop at Harvard.
 In 1785, he travelled to Bavaria to become aide-de-camp to the Prince-elector, Charles Theodore.
 There he reorganised the army and established workhouses for the poor.
 He also created the Englischer Garten in Munich in 1789, all the while continuing his scientific experiments.
 In 1791 he was elevated to Count of the Holy Roman Empire, taking the title of Reichsgraf von Rumford, after the town of Rumford in New Hampshire, where he was first married.
 By the time he had met the widowed Anne-Marie Lavoisier, he had become one of the most well-known physicists at the time.
 However, the marriage between the two was difficult and short-lived; they separated after three years.
 Paulze insisted throughout her life that she retain her first husband's last name, demonstrating her undying devotion to him.
 Rumford had moved to Paris where he continued his work until his death in 1814.
 He was buried at Auteuil, Paris.

 Marie died very suddenly in her home in Paris on 10 February 1836, at the age of 78.
 She is buried in the cemetery of Pere-Lachaise in Paris.